 Asbestos Risk on the USS Ranger (CV-4)

-The ship's last overhaul at the Philadelphia Naval Shipyard starting in mid-November 1945.
-She was decommissioned a year later and sold to the Sun Shipbuilding and Drydock Company of Chester, Pennsylvania for scrapping in January 1947.
+The ship's last overhaul at the Philadelphia Naval Shipyard started in mid-November 1945.
+She was decommissioned a year later and sold to the Sun Shipbuilding and Drydock Company of Chester, Pennsylvania, for scrapping in January 1947.

-If you or a family member has contracted asbestosis, peritoneal or pleural mesothelioma, or any other asbestos-related disease after serving on the Ranger, you should seek the help of a professional lawyer, who can help you recover compensation for your injuries.
+If you or a family member has contracted a malignant asbestos-related disease after serving on the USS Ranger, you should seek the help of a professional lawyer who can help you recover compensation for your injuries.

 Have You Been Exposed to Asbestos in a Shipyard or on the USS Ranger (CV-4)?

 If you are a veteran and have worked in the US Navy aboard the USS Ranger, you might have been exposed to dangerous levels of asbestos.
-Our website is designed to help veterans and all individuals see if their ship or shipyard posed a threat to them.
-Call us at 760.621.6147 for assistance!
+Our website is designed to help veterans and all individuals see if their ship or shipyard threatens their health and assist their filing claims in case they've been diagnosed with asbestos-related cancer.